Israeli airstrikes target Yemen’s Houthis day after deadly drone attack in Tel Aviv - KESQ

 (CNN) — Israeli airstrikes targeted Houthi rebels in Yemen a day after the Iran-backed group claimed a deadly attack on the Israeli city of Tel Aviv.

-“A short while ago, IDF fighter jets struck military targets of the Houthi terrorist regime in the area of the Al Hudaydah (Hodeidah) Port in Yemen in response to the hundreds of attacks carried out against the state of Israel in recent months,” the Israel Defence Forces (IDF) said in a statement.
+“A short while ago, IDF fighter jets struck military targets of the Houthi terrorist regime in the area of Hodeidah Port in Yemen in response to the hundreds of attacks carried out against the state of Israel in recent months,” the Israel Defence Forces (IDF) said in a statement.

 The statement came soon after the Houthi-run Al Masirah TV reported airstrikes targeting oil facilities in the western port of Hodeidah, adding that there had been deaths and injuries.

-“A brutal Israeli aggression against Yemen by targeting civilian facilities, oil tanks, and the power station in Hodeidah aims to increase the suffering of the people of Yemen,” he added.
+The Israeli strikes came a day after a Houthi drone attack in Tel Aviv killed one man and injured at least 10 others.

-Abdulsalam slammed what he said was pressure on Yemen to stop its support of Gaza.
+The Houthis said the drone attack on Tel Aviv was a response to Israel’s war in Gaza, claiming the operation was performed by a new drone capable of “bypassing the enemy’s interception systems.”

-The strikes on Hodeidah came a day after a drone attack in Tel Aviv killed one man and injured at least 10 others.
+Israeli officials said that they decided to respond because of the death of the Israeli citizen and that Hodeidah had been targeted because it was the main supply route of Iranian weapons to Yemen.
+A spokesperson for the IDF said the targets were dual use infrastructure that were also being used for terrorist activity.

-The Houthis said that attack was a response to Israel’s war in Gaza, with a spokesperson saying the operation was performed by a new drone capable of “bypassing the enemy’s interception systems.”
+Israeli Defense Minister Yoav Gallant said “the blood of Israeli citizens has a price,” and that if Israelis are attacked, the “result will be identical” to that in Lebanon and Gaza.

 This is a developing story and will be updated.